bschan9228/MInG/Software/Final/README.md

 ### Keyboard
-- Type any character into target computer
+- Type any character into target device.
+Worked on all tested USB-A and USB-C devices that supports keyboards
 - Only characters and special characters have been implemented (no delete, tab, F-keys, etc.)
 - Only typing on a physical keyboard has been implemented.
 Tapping on the virtual keyboard will not work.
 - 192.168.4.1/keyboard